 The proportion of ground level windows and openings should be maximised along primary streets in areas of established retail activity and where intensive pedestrian use is likely.
-Secondary streets are preferred for vehicle-orientated and drive-through retail including service stations.
 Secondary streets and lanes are preferred locations for service access.
 The hierarchy of street types and relevant design considerations are: